 Unlike food intolerances, food allergies are caused by your immune system incorrectly identifying some of the proteins in food as harmful.

-This can cause potentially life-threatening reactions, and the only treatment is the removal of the food from your diet.
+This can cause potentially life threatening reactions.
+The only treatment is the removal of the food from your diet.

-If you suspect you have a food allergy, speak with your doctor about it.
+If you suspect you have a food allergy, speak with a doctor about it.